 The Graduate School offers a Faculty Travel Grant.
 Eligible faculty will be guaranteed up to $1,200 per academic year for travel expenses to present original papers at scholarly and professional meetings.
 This includes reimbursement for all allowable travel related expenses (such as lodging, meals, transportation and registration, which are non-taxable reimbursements), and can also be used to cover extra childcare expenses incurred because of the travel (a taxable reimbursement).
 An approved “Request for Travel Authorization” (RTA) must be on file prior to making the travel.
 Funds may be used for foreign or domestic travel.
+For more information, please visit the Faculty Travel Program webpage.

 The University of Texas at Austin supports and encourages international travel and collaborations and recognizes that a global perspective is essential to its academic mission.
 The University is committed to the safety and well-being of its students, faculty and staff when they participate in these activities and realizes that some areas of the world present heightened health and safety risks.
 In particular, countries that have U.S. Department of State Travel Warnings have been identified as regions that require special efforts to mitigate risk and, when necessary, call for the avoidance of travel altogether.